-RNN can analyze sequence models or time series.
-For the image processing field, all inputs and outputs are independent of each other, but, in the case of time series, future data are mostly linked to past data.
+RNN can analyze sequence models or time-series.
+For the image processing field, all inputs and outputs are independent of each other.
+But in the case of time-series, the future data is mostly linked to the past data.
 The reason it is called recurrent is that it performs the same task for each element of an array based on the previous outputs.
 The RNN can evaluate the current input based on past data thanks to its memory.
 However, long sequence analysis weakens the learning capacity of RNN.

-Two RNN-based methods, long short-term memory (LSTM) and gated recurrent unit (GRU), have been developed to mitigate this problem.
+Two RNN-based methods, Long Short Term Memory (LSTM) and Gated Recurrent Unit (GRU) have been developed to mitigate this problem.
 Although LSTM and GRU are two similar models, the number of total training parameters of GRU is less since it does not have a separate memory cell.
-Therefore, it can be trained more quickly than LSTM.
-If a model can be trained faster, experiments can be conducted more efficiently, and, ultimately, the chance of finding good hyperparameters increases, which usually leads to better performance.
-In [25] and [26], an LSTM model is implemented, and promising results are obtained.
-An energy-disaggregation model combination of CNN and GRU is proposed in [27].
-The authors aimed to improve the energy-consumption estimation results using GRU's timeanalysis capability.
+So it can be trained faster than LSTM.
+If a model can be trained faster, experiments can be conducted faster and ultimately the chance of finding good hyperparameters increases, which usually leads to better performance.
+In [25, 26], an LSTM model is implemented and promising results are obtained.
+An energy disaggregation model combination of CNN and GRU is proposed in [27].
+The authors aimed to improve the energy consumption estimation results using GRU's time analysis capability.

-The third method, AE, consists of an encoder and a decoder.
-The encoder expresses input data as a concentrated vector representation, which contains the distinctive features of the input.
+The third method, AE consists of an encoder and a decoder.
+The encoder expresses the input data as a concentrated vector representation, which contains the distinctive features of the input.
 The decoder reconstructs this vector representation to the desired format.
-Considering NILM, the aggregated data can be considered as noisy input.
-(The noise here is the energy consumption of appliances other than the target appliance.)
+Considering the NILM, the aggregated data can be considered as noisy input (the noise here is the energy consumption of appliances other than the target appliance).
 The energy consumption of the target appliance is the decoded output.

-In [25], the authors proposed a denoising AE (dAE) to filter noises.
-Although successful results were obtained for type 1 appliances, they were insufficient for type 2.
+In [25], the authors proposed a denoising autoencoder (dAE) in order to filter noises.
+Although successful results were obtained for Type-I appliances, they were insufficient for Type-II.
 A new AE model combined with CNN is proposed in [28].
 The obtained results show that AE can be considered in the solution of the NILM problem.

-Multilabel Convolutional GRU Architecture
+a.
+Multi-label Convolutional GRU Architecture

-When the studies mentioned earlier are examined, it is seen that each DL method has its advantages and disadvantages, yet, somehow, they yield similar results.
-However, all of these studies are done offline, and it is uncertain how these methods will behave in online applications.
-In this article, a real-time load identification is performed using a convolutional GRU (C-GRU) model.
-The model architecture is shown in Figure 5.
+When the studies mentioned above are examined, it is seen that each DL method has its advantages and disadvantages against each other and somehow they yield similar results.
+However, all of these studies are done offline and it is uncertain how these methods will behave in online applications.
+In this paper, a real-time load identification is performed using a convolutional GRU (C-GRU) model.
+The model architecture is shown in Fig. 5.